Solar reflectance index SRI explained roofing

 Energy codes in Austin increasingly reference SRI for commercial roofing.
 The 2021 IECC requires cool roof materials on low-slope commercial roofs in Climate Zone 2 (which includes Austin).
 That effectively mandates TPO, PVC, or light-colored metal on any new commercial flat roof.

+Austin's position in the Central Texas hail belt adds urgency to this consideration.
 For residential, there’s no SRI mandate yet.
 But choosing a higher-SRI material still pays off.
 We’ve seen customers cut summer cooling bills 15-25% by switching from dark shingles to light-colored standing seam metal.
 On a $300/month summer electric bill, that’s $45-$75 per month in savings.

 The Trade-Off

+This applies especially in Central Texas, where extreme weather compounds the effect.
 Higher SRI usually means lighter colors.
 Not every homeowner wants a white or light gray roof.
 The good news is that cool-roof technology is improving โ€” Owens Corning now offer “cool color” shingles in medium tones that score SRI 25-35 instead of the typical 15-20 for dark shingles.
 Not as good as metal, but a meaningful improvement.

-Want to know the SRI of your current roof or compare options?
+In the Austin market, where construction costs run 8-12% above state averages, Want to know the SRI of your current roof or compare options?
 Contact us and we’ll walk through the numbers for your specific situation.

-Solar Reflectance Index (SRI)
+Solar Reflectance Index and Austin's Extended Cooling Season

 Ready to Protect Your Austin Home?

-Free, no-obligation inspection and price-locked quote within 24 hours.
+In the Central Texas market, Free, no-obligation inspection and price-locked quote within 24 hours.

 FREE TOOL